 In the event of any enquiries relating to conditions of use, copyright or the reproduction of material on our website please email email@example.com

-Your personal data is important to the Councils.
+Your personal data is important to us.
 We promise to process your personal information in accordance with the General Data Protection Regulation and Data Protection Act 2018, for legitimate Council purposes only.
 We will only pass your details to another agency if it is required by law or that agency is relevant to your enquiry.

 We are required by law to protect the public funds we administer.
 We may share information provided to us with other bodies responsible for; auditing or administering public funds, or where undertaking a public function, in order to prevent and detect fraud.